Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Experiments

 \section{Experiments}

 In this section, we analyze and compare the performance of the proposed EPD disaggregation method against various baselines.
-We start with an end-to-end generation performance analysis in \cref{sec:online-exp}, followed by an examination of first token latency in \cref{sec-ttft}.
+We start with an end-to-end generation performance analysis in \cref{sec:online-exp}, followed by an examination of the first token latency in \cref{sec-ttft}.
 We then evaluate the memory savings achieved by EPD in \cref{sec:mem-save}.
-Finally, an ablation analysis of key system components is presented in \cref{sec-ablation}.
-Additional experiments are detailed in the Appendix, including 1) a throughput comparison in offline settings (\cref{sec:offline}); 2) an extension of our framework to Neural Processing Units (NPUs) demonstrating a 10\% performance improvement (\cref{sec:appendix-npu}), and 3) additional SLO and memory experiments (\cref{sec:add-exps}).
+Next, we present an ablation analysis of the key system components in \cref{sec-ablation}.
+Finally, we present an extension of our framework to Neural Processing Units (NPUs) in \cref{sec-npu}.
+Additional experiments are detailed in the Appendix, including 1) a throughput comparison for offline and heterogeneous settings in \cref{sec:offline}, 2) additional analysis of the implementation on NPUs in \cref{sec:appendix-npu}, 3) an experiment extending our framework to the audio modality in \cref{sec:audio}, and 4) additional SLO and memory experiments in \cref{sec:add-exps}.

 \textbf{Baselines:} We compared the proposed EPD method against two popular baselines: DistServe \cite{DBLP:conf/osdi/ZhongLCHZL0024} and vLLM \cite{kwon2023efficient}.
-The DistServe baseline implements the prefill-decode (PD) disaggregation approach, where the prefill and encoding are executed on one set of GPUs, while the decode phase is disaggregated on separate GPUs.
-Since DistServe was originally designed for LLMs, we extended it to support LMMs by enabling multimodal data processing and modifying the block manager to accommodate multimodal tokens.
+The DistServe baseline implements the prefill-decode (PD) disaggregation approach, in which the prefill and encoding phases are executed on one set of GPUs, while the decode phase is disaggregated on separate GPUs.
+Since DistServe was originally designed for LLMs, we extended it to support LMMs by enabling multimodal data processing and modifying its block manager to accommodate multimodal tokens.
 The vLLM baseline adopts a monolithic architecture, where all three stages run on the same set of GPUs.

 \textbf{Models:} We utilized three LMMs in our analysis: MiniCPM-V 2.6 \cite{yao2024minicpm}, InternVL2-8B, and InternVL2-26B \cite{chen2024internvl}.
 These LMMs are renowned for their advanced capabilities in processing and understanding multimodal data.
 Detailed descriptions of the LMMs and their sizes can be found in Appendix \ref{sec:appendix-lmm}.